 - Low key (dark background)

-So, it all comes down to balancing the ratio of other light in relation to the key light.
+So, it all comes down to balancing the ratio of other light in relation to the key light in photography.

 Both photos were lit by flash and natural light.
 I adjusted my flash and exposure settings between the two photos so that the photo on the left is mid key and the photo on the right is low key.

 Where is the key light placed?

-Because you use a key light to light your subject, where you place it is very important as it:
+Because key lighting lights your subject, key light placement it is very important as it:

 - Influences the mood of the photo

 - Is used to flatter the subject

 With natural light photography, where you place your subject in relation to the light is important, but the same rules apply in terms of portrait lighting patterns for portrait photography.

 Examples of portrait lighting patterns for artificial light and natural light are:

 Both photos use a combination of flash and natural light.
 The flash position did not change.
 On the left she is lit with natural light and flash is used as a backlight.
 On the right she is lit from the front with flash as the key light and natural light as a fill light.

 How do you set up key lights?

-I mentioned earlier when using flash as a key light that you can use the sun as a fill light and vice versa.
-It’s your choice, based on where the light is in relation to the subject and how bright it is.
+I mentioned earlier when using flash as the main light source, you can use the sun as a fill light and vice versa.
+It’s your choice, based on the key light position in relation to the subject and how bright it is.

-Particularly when using natural light, a reflector can be used as key light if it’s used to light the subject.
+Even a reflector can be used as key light if it’s used as the main light to light the subject.
 This is most often the case when photographing in the golden hour with the sun behind the subject and a reflector in front bouncing light back into the subject.

 The left photos is with natural light only and in the photo on the right she is lit with flash to camera right as a key light.
 Camera setting for both photos are 1/1600, f3.2, ISO 200.